Non duality: Non dual View of the Self

 More on related themes:

 Non duality is the view that reality is a perfect whole or oneness.
 Even the word ‘oneness’ suggests a limit or boundary, so the name non-dual, not two, is preferred.
 Non duality is based on direct experience, not only intellectual speculation.
 It explains how variety can appear within non-dual reality.
-The theory is closely connected to practical ways of verifying in practice.
+The theory is closely connected to methods and the way of life through which it may be verified in our own experience.

 Non duality, like religion, is an understanding of the ultimate source and nature of reality as a whole, yet is not restricted to any one of the world religions in particular.
 It teaches that human nature is ultimately not different in essence from the universal being, called God, the Absolute, and other names.
 It presents ethics and practices as ways to direct knowledge of reality.